souravdatta/qsym/qsym_tutorial.md

 (define gH (apply-op hadamard))
 ```

-This gate makes a qubit in superposition state with 50-50 chances of wither measuring `0` or `1`.
+This gate makes a qubit in superposition state with 50-50 chances of measuring `0` or `1`.

 ```
 (gH q0) ==> (array #[#[0.7071067811865475] #[0.7071067811865475]])